anjanakethineni/Class_project/README.md

 # Class_project

-Could not upload data because the size of data files are big.
+Could not upload data because the size of data files are big, file grater than 25MB.

 How to run: